odduck41/Rodent/docs/CODE_OF_CONDUCT.md

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

-## Comments in the code

-No rules.
-Just have fun.

 ## Attribution